 Titled “Location-Based Experience with Interactive Merchandise,” the patent describes allowing Guests with specific merchandise to participate in interactive, location-based experiences.
 Their main example depicts a user wearing gloves and making a specific gesture, which sends a stream of “ice particles” toward the target.

 “A game player is wearing a specific pair of gloves that are associated with the “freezing” magic powers.
 When the game player makes a predefined gesture (in this example, pointing all their fingers at a target) a stream of ice particles is shown to be directed along the pointing direction of the game player.”

 The patent also describes a system with sensors to uniquely identify each game player so historical data can be maintained and the “effect generated by that game player can be enhanced based on the historical data.”

 Besides the gloves, the patent also mentions clothing, mobile devices, headwear, and carried items as part of the potential merchandise.
 Sensory effects detailed in the patent include visual, audio, tactile, smell, and taste.

-While the patent doesn’t specify an intended use for the technology, their example of shooting ice out of your hands could be a nod to Elsa from “Frozen.”
-It could also be used to give guests the power of the Force for a “Star Wars” experience, or the skills of a Marvel superhero.
+While the patent doesn’t specify intended use for the technology, their example of shooting ice out of your hands could be a nod to Elsa from “Frozen.”
+It could also be used to give Guests the power of the Force for a “Star Wars” experience or the skills of a Marvel superhero.